zhangys11/TraineR/README.md

 # TraineR

 An online training and quiz system for pediatric fundus image reading, maily concerning ROP (Retinopathy of Prematurity).
-It also aims to create a crowd-sourcing labeling and curating platform for fundus image-based AI.
+It also aims to create a crowd-sourcing curating platform for fundus image-based AI.

 # Build